OfficeDev/Office-Add-in-samples/Samples/word-get-started-with-dev-kit/README.md

   contentType: samples
   technologies:
     - Add-ins
-  createdDate: 11/28/2023 4:00:00 PM
+  createdDate: 12//2023 4:00:00 PM
-description: "Shows how to manage citations in a Word document."
+description: "A basic Word add-in that inserts "Hello World" and sets the paragraph font color to blue."
 ---

 # Get Started with the Office Add-ins Development Kit in Word